LfNMD/LfNMD.github.io/index.md

 This special issue serves as a forum for researchers all over the world to discuss their works and recent advances in learning from noisy web data.
 Both state-of-the-art articles, as well as comprehensive literature reviews, are welcome for submission.
 To provide readers of the special issue with an understanding of the most current issues in this field, we will invite one survey paper, which will undergo peer review.
 Papers addressing interesting real-world multimedia as well as computer vision applications are especially encouraged.

-The special issue seeks original contributions which address the challenges in learning from noisy web data.
+The special issue seeks original contributions which address the challenges in learning from noisy multimedia data.
 Possible topics include but are not limited to:

 - Webly supervised visual classification, detection, segmentation, and feature learning